Posts

 5. Line Pipe Hydrostatic Test and Non-destructive Examination Requirements

 Line pipe should be done branch by branch hydraulic test, and the standard does not allow non-destructive generation of hydraulic pressure, which is also a big difference between the API standard and our standards.
-PSL 1 does not require non-destructive testing, PSL 2 should be non-destructive testing branch by branch.
+PSL 1 does not require non-destructive testing; PSL 2 should be non-destructive testing branch by branch.

 VI.
 Premium Connections